 Pennsylvania Rep. Pam Snyder, D-Greene/Fayette/Washington, introduced the bill, which is said to have widespread support from motorcyclists as well as the Pennsylvania General Assembly.
 This is not, however, Synder's first attempt at passing such legislation.

 If H.B.
 74 becomes law, it would mean that motorcycles would be included in the definition of "new motor vehicles."
-What that would mean for Lemon Law purposes is that motorcycle manufacturers would have a duty to correct defects that compromised the safety, usability or value of their bikes in whichever of the below timeframes occured first:
+What that would mean for Lemon Law purposes is that motorcycle manufacturers would have a duty to correct defects that compromised the safety, usability or value of their bikes in whichever of the below timeframes occurred first:

 - Within one year of purchase